DenefLab/flux-tools/lessons/02-login.md

 > ## Objectives
 >
 > * Demonstrate how to log into FLUX
+> * Describe how to navigate in FLUX
 > * Provide some useful aliases to make login easier